 Description: The products are sold in packages of four or six toy cars which are painted in silver, black or blue with red stickers with "super," "max" and "racing" labeled on the top and sides of the cars.
 The 4" plastic car sets have item numbers "43835" and "43836" printed on a white label on the back of the cardboard packaging.
-"Gallop X" or "RACING CARS" is also printed on the product packaging."
+"Gallop X" or "RACING CARS" is also printed on the product packaging.

-Consumers should take these toys away from children immediately and return them to the store where purchased for a full refund.
+Remedy: Consumers should take these toys away from children immediately and return them to the store where purchased for a full refund.

-The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products.
-Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
-CPSC's work to ensure the safety of consumer products has contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.
+The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risk of injury or death associated with the use of thousands of types of consumer products.
+Deaths, injuries, and property damage from consumer product-related incidents cost the nation more than $1 trillion annually.
+CPSC's work to ensure the safety of consumer products has contributed to a decline in the rate of injuries associated with consumer products over the past 50 years.

-Federal law bars any person from selling products subject to a publicly announced voluntary recall by a manufacturer or a mandatory recall ordered by the Commission.
+Federal law prohibits any person from selling products subject to a Commission ordered recall or a voluntary recall undertaken in consultation with the CPSC.